 Meanwhile, for visiting Ijen Crater.
 Take a ride from Surabaya Airport Juanda to Bungurasih bus station or Gubeng train station.
 After arriving, catch a bus or train to Banyuwangi.
 The bus ticket cost from Rp85.000 to Rp130.000 per person depending on the bus.

 While for the train, it starts from Rp170.000 to Rp210.000.
-From Banyuwangi downtown continue by a travel or motorcycle ride to Ijen Crater.
+From Banyuwangi downtown continues by a travel or motorcycle ride to Ijen Crater.

 Lastly, for tourists heading to Malang downtown, bus and train options are available.
 Take a bus ride from Bungurasih station, the price starts from Rp15.000 to Rp30.000.
 While for the train, come to Gubeng train station and take the local train to Malang downtown.
 For offline booking, the price pigs at Rp12.000.
 While online booking costs Rp35.000 for economy class.